Get exclusive member benefits & effect social change. Join Today

 Patients with severe pectus excavatum may experience shortness of breath and chest pain.
 Surgery may be necessary to relieve discomfort and prevent heart and breathing abnormalities.

-Physicians use chest X-rays or computed tomography (CT) scans to create images of the internal structures of the chest.
-These are used to measure the severity of the curvature.
+Physicians use chest X-rays or CT scans to create images of the internal structures of the chest.
+These help measure the severity of the curvature.
 The Haller index is a standardized measurement used to calculate the severity of the condition.

 The Haller index is calculated by dividing the width of the rib cage by the distance from the sternum to the spine.
 A normal index is about 2.5.
 An index greater than 3.25 is considered severe enough to warrant surgical correction.
 Patients have the option of doing nothing if the curvature is mild.